 - There are double-ended crochet hooks that are useful for cro-hooking or double-ended crochet.

 The one feature that all of these tools have in common: HOOKS.
+It’s primarily the hook that differentiates a crochet hook from a knitting needle.

 Crochet enthusiasts also use many of the same accessories that knitters use such as tapestry needles, stitch markers and scissors.